Safeguarding Children Policy

 The club has clear procedures in place to address repeated or serious breaches.
 We acknowledge that County FA sanctions may apply in more serious circumstances.

 Safeguarding is everyone’s responsibility.
-If you are concerned about a child’s welfare, do not ignore it—take action:
+If you are concerned about the welfare or a child, young person or vulnerable adult do not ignore it—take action:

 ii.
 If it involves poor practice, the Welfare Officer may: